Matthew Tinker PGDip CAT, UKCP & ACAT Registered Psychotherapist and Supervisor

 I am an accredited Psychotherapist, registered with both the United Kingdom Council of Psychotherapy (UKCP) and the Association of Cognitive Analytic Therapists (ACAT).
 I am also a qualified Mental Health Nurse registered with the Nursing and Midwifery Council (NMC).

 I have over 20 years experience working in a variety of mental health services within the NHS and private practice.
 This includes working with a range of difficulties including anxiety, depression, relationship issues, existential unhappiness, low self esteem, personality disorder, and self-harm.
 I have a special interest in trauma, and have trained in EMDR which is a NICE (National Institute for Health and Care Excellence) endorsed treatment for PTSD.
-I have also trained in Sensorimotor Psychotherapy which is a very gentle and body-centred approach to treating trauma.
+I have also trained in Sensorimotor Psychotherapy and EFT which are contemporary body-centred approaches to treating trauma.

 Registered / Accredited